pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 And trying to expose them rarely works — as I learned when a friend’s belief in homeopathy quietly collapsed.

 I used to think evidence could unravel a contradiction — that it was like a knot waiting for reason to untangle it.
-This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy.
+This changed when I saw my friend let go of her belief.
-No one argued her out of it.
+Not because someone argued her out of it.
 For all I know, none of our brief discussions changed much of her opinion.

 She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.